 Platform Type <=2GB Memory 2GB Memory

 32-bit Windows 32MB 64MB

-32-bit Linux 64MB 128MB

 All other platforms 64MB 256MB

-To see information about the buffer cache after mounting file systems, use the cvdb(1) command with the b option.
+To see information about the buffer cache after mounting file systems, use the cvdb(1) command with the -b option.
 To change the amount of memory used by the buffer cache at mount time, use the buffercachecap parameter.